 If you’re a single parent or caregiver with one or more dependent children aged under 14 years, Sole Parent Support:

-•helps you get ready for future work (if your youngest child is younger than five years)
+helps you get ready for future work (if your youngest child is younger than five years)

-•supports you to find part-time work (if your youngest child is five years or over)
+supports you to find part-time work (if your youngest child is five years or over)

-•provides financial help through a weekly payment
+provides financial help through a weekly payment

-•may mean you can get help with education and training.
+may mean you can get help with education and training.

-Who can get it
+Who can get it?

 You may be able to get Sole Parent Support if you’re a single parent or caregiver with one or more dependent children aged under 14 years.